dojo/docs/dojo/getStyle.rst

       dojo.getStyle("thinger", "opacity"); // 1 by default
   });

-It's recommend to use style.get in dojo 1.7.
+It's recommended to use style.get in dojo 1.7.

 .. code-block :: javascript